fanluo12/LC/AdvancedGraphs/README.md

 Create a array called prices and populate array with MAX_VALUE for updating cheapest prices and marking visited.
 Initiate src city as 0.
 For loop through until k times since we want to stop k times then total would be k + 1 stop.
 Each time we looping we start a new looping through all flights information to find a cheap way.
 The idea is updating cheaper prices for prices[s] + cost.
 At first, one result will surely less than MAX_VALUE, then other result would less than this one if there has.
 If src city is MAX_VALUE, we just continue to jump over it.
 Remember each time we loop flights, we need to deep copy original prices and assign back when flights loop done

+## 207. Course Schedule
+Use list to store all courses.
+For each pre-course, add its children course to list.
+Loop through courses, if dfs function return false then return false
+For dfs function, we start to search from first course and mark it as 1--visited.
+We get its children courses, ie only take children courses you have to take this course, and iterate children courses.
+Once children course marked 1, means dead loop and return false.
+If children is 0, which means not visited, dfs from here and when dfs return false simply return false.
+Finally we mark this course as 2--done visiting